 Gone are the days of Elizabethan London where the locals were white, British folk.
 Now London is a myriad of cultures and nationalities all living and breathing and moving together.
 And a brilliant effect of this multiculturalism is the development of exotic and exciting traditions stemming from far-off roots but becoming ingrained in the local flavor.

 This festival is quite modern and only dates back to the 18th century.
 It was originally just a piss-up when sailors and soldiers came home from the Napoleonic war.
 Gradually the locals added things and created their own festival.
-Now they dress up like vikings, parade through the streets, sing songs, visit school and then burn a bloody great Viking ship for funsies.
-There’s a Guizer Jarl (head viking) and Jarl Squad (viking gang) and they make their own costumes and practice their march and put a load of effort into this little-known festival.
+Now they dress up as Vikings, parade through the streets, sing songs, visit school and then burn a bloody great Viking ship for funsies.
+There’s a Guizer Jarl (head Viking) and Jarl Squad (Viking gang) and they make their own costumes and practice their march and put a load of effort into this little-known festival.
 You can catch the action 24 days after Christmas.
 It’s sure to be a merry time – just don’t forget your horned helmet and drinking horn!

 And there it is.
 The complete cultural picnic basket of festivals for your enjoyment, filled with oranges, Viking horns, fire, tomatoes, cheese, masks, face paint, loads of beer, and all carried by a devil-suited giant riding bareback on a bull, skipping over babies and singing Auld Lang Syne.